drmohammadatieh/ExcellecxE/README.md

 <img src ="Images/Merged.jpg" width = '200'>

-The second option is to **appending**.
+The second option is **appending**.
 For example, if you have test results or group activity data spread into several excel sheets, this application will help you to append all of them into one sheet.
 This is illustrated in the following example.
 Here there are three groups with different students and we want to append all the excel sheets into one.
 You just need to place all the test sheets in the **Files for appending** folder and run the **append.py** script.

 <img src ="Images/Group 1.jpg" width = '200'> <img src ="Images/Group 2.jpg" width = '200'> <img src ="Images/Group 3.jpg" width = '200'>